liupei101/liupei101.github.io/_news/announcement_1.md

 related_posts: false
 ---

-:sparkles: [A paper](https://ieeexplore.ieee.org/abstract/document/10385148) is accepted by *IEEE Trans. on Medical Imaging*.
+:sparkles: [One paper](https://ieeexplore.ieee.org/abstract/document/10385148) is accepted by *IEEE Trans. on Medical Imaging*.